ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

 Command name syntax:
-if it says set_something() Then it should do a single action if it says configure_something() Then it should do multiple operations
+if it says set_something() Then it should do a single action if it says configure_something() Then it should do multiple operations if it says get_something() Then it should return something

 AI PROMPT: